 Components of a Theory of Change

-When creating a theory of change, there are several aspects of an organization’s function to consider.
-We should answer the following questions to understand what needs to be accomplished and get it done.
+When creating a theory of change, several aspects of an organization’s function must be considered.
+We should answer the following questions to understand what needs to be accomplished and how to do it.

 What Change Do We Hope to Affect?

-This is the primary social purpose of an organization.
-We can create social change in any enterprise if we make the conscious decision to do so.
+This is an organization’s primary social purpose.
+We can create social change in any enterprise if we consciously decide.
 The answer must explain why the organization exists and what it hopes to change through its actions.

 Example: My organization might be an early learning center for disadvantaged children.
-In this case, my organization will likely strive to improve school readiness for the children it serves.
+In this case, it would likely strive to improve the school readiness of the children it serves.

 What Actions Are We Planning to Take to Achieve That Change?

 Here it makes sense to consider the course my organization will take to realize its goals.
-We need to decide what specific actions will bring about the desired results with the most social benefits.
+We must decide what specific actions will bring the desired results with the most social benefits.

 I think of it as an exercise in cause and effect.
 It may be helpful to work backward from the ultimate goal to determine what methods will bring about the change our organization is looking for.

-Example: Let’s consider what actions could bring about improved school readiness for the children in the previously mentioned early learning center.
+Example: Let’s consider what actions could improve school readiness for the children in the previously mentioned early learning center.
 Could providing structured access to learning materials and trained teachers at an early age bring about this outcome?
 What other specific actions might spur this change?

 How Will We Know When Our Desired Change Has Been Accomplished?

 Knowing what indicators reflect our end goal is an essential part of a theory of change.
-Identify and quantify a set of desired results so that our organization can measure the level of success it has achieved toward reaching the desired social change.
+We must identify and quantify a set of desired results to measure our organization’s success in reaching the desired social change.

 Use these questions as a guide to craft an organization’s theory of change.
 Remember, we want this theory to clearly define the organizational goals before proceeding to the next step.
-This will make it easier to decide what data to collect for meaningful and accurate performance measurements.
+This will make deciding what data to collect for meaningful and accurate performance measurements easier.

 See Related: Investing in Low-Income Neighborhoods: How Investment Can Spur Change?